TechnologyTim/dwm/README.md

 # dwm
-My build of dwm including all of my customisations.
+My build of dwm including all of my customisations (theme, Hermit font, keybindings, patches, etc.).
 This is originally built for OpenBSD.